 I’m confident that Colombia is safe to travel alone.
 I know because I’ve done it and met many others who have too.

-It’s not be the best place for a nervous first-time solo traveler, but if you’re smart and flexible, you’ll be better prepared for this amazing new experience and to be welcomed into a vibrant society!
+It’s not the best place for a nervous first-time solo traveller, but if you’re smart and flexible, you’ll be better prepared for this amazing new experience and to be welcomed into a vibrant society!

-Well we’ve established that Colombia is safe for solo travelers.
-But when it comes to being a female solo traveler, there are always other things to consider – sad but true.
+Well, we’ve established that Colombia is safe for solo travelers.
+But when it comes to being a female solo traveller, there are always other things to consider – sad but true.

 Everyone, regardless of gender, should be able to travel where they want.
 For that matter, a lot of women (despite audible concerns) travel to Colombia anyway.